-While no wolves were detected in this region, three level two species, cougar, marten, and mountain goat, were observed (Table 4).
-Cougar were seen at six of the eight survey areas, marten at Cliffdell, and mountain goat at White Pass.
-Seven level three species, including black bear, bobcat, coyote, elk, mule deer, raccoon, snowshoe hare and smaller mammals, and livestock and human (non-volunteer) (Table 4), were detected during the season.
-Of these species, seven were observed at either six or seven of the survey areas.
+While no wolves were detected in this region, a fisher from recent reintroduction efforts and two level two species were observed; mountain lion and marten (Table 4).
+Mountain lion were seen at five of the ten survey areas and marten was observed at Bumping Lake.
+Eleven level three species, including black bear, bobcat, coyote, elk, mule deer, both striped and spotted skunks, porcupine, raccoon, snowshoe hare and smaller mammals, and livestock and human (non-volunteer) (Table 4), were detected during the season.
+Of these species, ten were detected at Blue Lake Ridge and Manastash, nine were observed at Bumping Lake and Taneum, and eight at Cliffdell.
+At the Cispus survey site one Virginia Opossum was detected and it is noted that this survey area is in close proximity to rural human development.
+While this species is not one of our priority species, the presence of a non-native species has been noted.